vprusso/toqito/docs/getting_started.rst

 Testing
 -------

-The `nose` module is used for testing.
-To run the suite of tests for `toqito`, run the following command in the root directory of this project:
+The :code:`nose` module is used for testing.
+To run the suite of tests for :code:`toqito`, run the following command in the root directory of this project:

 ::